-Dr. Niven R. Narain is co-founder, president and CEO of BERG, a Boston-based biopharma driving next generation drug development by combining patient-driven biology and Bayesian AI.
+Dr. Niven R. Narain, is President & CEO of BPGbio, a Boston-based biopharma driving next generation drug development by combining patient-driven biology ad Bayesian AI.
+Dr. Narain was previously the Co-Founder, President & CEO of BERG which was acquired by BPGbio.
 He has been recognized as a pioneer in technology development at the intersection of Biology and AI and is inventor of the Interrogative Biology® platform.
 Under his leadership, actionable disease insight has fueled a deep pipeline of assets in oncology, metabolic, rare, immune, and CNS diseases, namely BPM 31510 currently in Phase 2 trials for aggressive cancers.
 His discoveries are covered by over 650 issued and pending US and international patents.

 An industry thought leader in precision medicine, drug development, and AI/ML, Dr. Narain has served as a frequent speaker at Economist, Bloomberg, Financial Times, Wired, and Aspen Ideas in addition to many international meetings on medicine and technology.
 He is a member of the NASA/Gene Lab Steering Committee, advisor to US Department of Defense leadership on breast and prostate cancer, and forged strategic partners with industry, academia, and US and UK governments.
 He also serves on the Advisory Board of Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School and the Healthy Aging Initiative Commission at No. 10 for the UK prime minister.